mattoattacko/lecture-code/401-js/refactor/README.md

 ### Week 6

 **Overview/Goals:** Should learn this stuff ...
+Students will understand and be familiar with the process and tools used to build React apps.
+Conecpts like state, store, debugging, testing, and front end deployment

 **LAB:** Project description here ...
+The week will end with a supremely solid and well setup React boilerplate application with properly setup modularization, CSS/SASS theming and organization, component state and app store configurations in place.

 #### 26-component-based-ui-101 (renamed frontend-tooling-and-react)
   - **Lightning Talk:**